 Discovery and cleanup activities for PCB-contaminated soils discovered at the ETC Area took place from October 1998 through July 1999.
 The evaluation of air quality impacts associated with those cleanup activities involved primarily analysis of exposures to airborne contaminants generated during excavation and handling of such wastes.
-The major concern is human health risk posed by PCB-contaminated soils, and, accordingly, PM{10} emissions from contaminated soil handling activities were evaluated.
-PM{10} emissions were estimated and then air dispersion modeling was performed to estimate 24-hour maximum concentrations at the closest site boundary.
-Other miscellaneous PM{10} sources not directly related to contaminated soils were not considered.
+The major concern is human health risk posed by PCB-contaminated soils, and, accordingly, $PM{10}$ emissions from contaminated soil handling activities were evaluated. $PM{10}$ emissions were estimated and then air dispersion modeling was performed to estimate 24-hour maximum concentrations at the closest site boundary.
+Other miscellaneous $PM{10}$ sources not directly related to contaminated soils were not considered.
 Descriptions of cleanup activities and meteorological conditions were not provided in detail, so conservative assumptions were made wherever possible.
 The cleanup activities of PCB-contaminated soil are briefly described as follows:

 - In October 1998, excavated PCB-contaminated soil was removed from the ETC Area and transported to the M&O staging area next to Building B639.
 This soil was staged in the two southernmost soil storage bins on the western side of the M&O soil storage area.
 The soil was placed on and covered with plastic.
-However, detailed information for these activities is not available, so it is assumed that the same levels of activities that occurred in January 1999 would take place. - About 230 m3 (300 yd3) of stockpiled soil was removed from the M&O staging area and transported to an off-site hazardous waste disposal facility, Envirosafe, Inc., at Grandview, Idaho, over the period of January 6-8, 1999.
+However, detailed information for these activities is not available, so it is assumed that the same levels of activities that occurred in January 1999 would take place. - About 230 m (300 yd) of stockpiled soil was removed from the M&O staging area and transported to an off-site hazardous waste disposal facility, Envirosafe, Inc., at Grandview, Idaho, over the period of January 6-8, 1999.
 For this activity, heavy equipment with front-end loader and backhoe was used to load the soil on trucks.
 A total of 15 truckloads of soil were shipped off-site, and cleanup activities were conducted in the morning hours.
-On January 20, 1999, on the basis of the results of soil sampling analysis, about 7.7 m3 (10 yd3) more of surface soil was removed and placed in a 14-m3 (20-yd3) roll-off bin, which was subsequently transported to the same off-site facility.
+On January 20, 1999, on the basis of the results of soil sampling analysis, about 7.7 m (10 yd) more of surface soil was removed and placed in a 14-m (20-yd) roll-off bin, which was subsequently transported to the same off-site facility.

-• On May 5, 1999, the area at the ETC Area was scraped, and about 27 m3 (35 yd3) more soil was collected for off-site disposal at the same Idaho facility.
+• On May 5, 1999, the area at the ETC Area was scraped, and about 27 m (35 yd) more soil was collected for off-site disposal at the same Idaho facility.
 A small front-end loader and scraper with a backhoe attachment was used for this activity.
-Results of subsequent sampling indicated that a smaller area defined by two sampling locations remained where additional soil had to be removed to achieve the CERCLA RPMs' agreed upon action level of 18 ppm.
-On June 7, 1999, an additional 46 m3 (60 yd3) of soil was scraped from the affected area, and the exposed surface was resampled for PCBs.
-One location remained above the PRG.
-On July 8, 1999, an additional 12 m3 (15 yd3) of soil was removed from the final location and resampled for PCBs.
-Analytical results indicated that the PCB concentration at the remaining location was below the action level of 18 ppm.
+Results of subsequent sampling indicated that a smaller area defined by three sampling locations remained where additional soil had to be removed to achieve the CERCLA RPMs' agreed upon action level of 18 ppm.
+On June 7, 1999, an additional 46 m (60 yd) of soil was scraped from the affected area, and the exposed surface was resampled for PCBs.
+One location remained above the action level.
+On July 8, 1999, an additional 12 m (15 yd) of soil was removed from the final location and resampled for PCBs.
+Analytical results indicated that the PCB concentration at the remaining location was below the action level of 18 ppm (Joma 2000).